Quilter, author, tutor, and columnist, Jan T Urquhart Baillie has been sharing her passion for quilting for more than 30 years.

 - I dropped the button box quilt – crazy quilt block

-I dropped the button box crazy quilt Scroll to see completed crazy quilt This crazy quilt is actually a Y2K quilt as it has 2001 different bits in it.
-At the time my definition of 'bits' was either a different fabric, lace, braid, charm, buttons or r
+I dropped the button box crazy quilt.
+Scroll to see the completed crazy quilt.
+This crazy quilt is actually a Y2K quilt, as it has 2001 different bits in it.

 - Crazy Quilting

 Question: Where do I buy embellishments for patchwork?

 Answer: Embellishments are found in charity shops, haberdashery departments in big stores, sewing centers.
 Buttons, embroidery threads and ribbons are good to start.